In the last hour, I checked my bank account, paid off my credit card, and purchased a couple of books from Amazon.

 Before you get your certificate there are a few questions you need to ask yourself.

 As mentioned above, the certificate authority (CA) is the company that issues your SSL certificate and is the one that will be validating your certificate each time a visitor comes to your website.

 While there are many SSL certificate providers on the market with varying prices and features, the number one thing you should consider when vetting certificate authorities is whether or not they have certificates on the list of “trusted” certificate authorities; these lists come pre-installed on the all popular web browsers.

 This is critical because if the certificate authority that issues your SSL certificate isn’t on that trusted list then the site visitor will be prompted with a warning that says the site’s security certificate and the site itself are not trusted.

 Of course, this doesn’t mean that your website is illegitimate or dangerous — it just means your certificate authority (CA) isn’t on the list yet and so the visitor’s web browser can’t verify if your site is real or a dangerous site; the web browsers err on the side of being overly cautious as a security measure.

 This will be a problem for you because most people coming to your website (including yours truly) won’t bother reading the warning or researching the unrecognized CA. They’ll probably just panic and click away.

 So for that reason alone, always buy certificates from trusted names like Verisign, Go Daddy, Thawte, Geotrust, Entrust, DigiCert or Comodo.
-For a list of trusted CAs used by the Firefox web browser, click here and for a list of trusted CAs used by Apple, click here.

 You can also look in your own browser’s settings to see which trusted certificate authorities are on their list.